eccentricOrange/personal-blogs/docs/misconceptions.md

     If you want to learn how to use Git, I recommend you check out the resources I've listed on the [Tools page](tools#1---git-for-source-control).

-    Additionally, there are a few practices that are generally considered good when using Git, and will help you avoid trouble, especially as a beginner.
+    Additionally, there are a few practices that are generally considered good when using Git, and will help you avoid trouble, especially as a beginner (they at least help me).
 These are **not hard rules**, and experienced developers will often rightly break them, but they are a good starting point:

-    *   **Make small, frequent commits.**
+    *   **Make small, frequent commits**

         This makes it easier to understand the history of the project, and to revert changes if something goes wrong.

-    *   **Use branches.**
+    *   **Use branches**

         Branches are one of the core features of Git and let you maintain various "draft" versions of a project, alongside a "main" version.
 This allows you to work on different features of the project at the same time, and to experiment without breaking the main version of the project.

+        The expectation is that you will eventually "merge" these branches with the main version of the project (as opposed to permanently using different branches for unrelated code).

-    *   **Use one repository per project.**
+    *   **Use one repository per project**

         This has more to do with IDEs and other tools than Git, but they all go hand-in-hand.
 Uploading several projects in the same repository can make it difficult for developer tools to index your files to understand your projects.
 Of course, there are ways to work around this, but it's generally easier to just use one repository per project.

         It also makes it easier to use the project with build systems like [Make](https://www.gnu.org/software/make/), and with other tools like [Docker](https://www.docker.com/).

-    *   **Use a `.gitignore` file.**
+    *   **Use a `.gitignore` file**

         This is a file that tells Git to ignore certain files and folders.
-This is useful for files that are generated by your build tools, or for files that contain sensitive information (like passwords and dependencies).
+This is useful for files that are generated by your build tools (such as `node_modules` or `__pycache__`), or for files that contain sensitive information (like passwords and dependencies).
 It's also useful for files that are specific to your computer, and not relevant to the project (like `.DS_Store` files on macOS).

     *   **Pay attention to the remote URL in Git**

         This is the URL of the online repository.
 It's important to set this correctly, as it's the URL that Git will use to push and pull changes.
-If you set it incorrectly, you won't be able to push and pull changes.
-But you can also leverage this to use multiple online hosting services, or to use a different URL for different purposes.
+But you can also leverage this to use multiple online hosting services, or to use a different URL for different purposes (I use this to handle two remotes, with one serving as a back-up).

 <details markdown="1">